-For years, interoperability — the ability for two systems to communicate effectively — has been an important aspect of our increasingly digitalized world.
+For years, interoperability — the ability for two systems to communicate effectively — has been an important aspect of our increasingly digital world.
 For banking, healthcare, and other everyday industries, we’ve come to expect that the platforms we use to exchange information can communicate seamlessly whenever we need them to.

 Because we all have hundreds of thousands of data points associated with our lives as they relate to our health, our finances, and other major facets of life as we know it, it makes sense that recent developments in machine learning and artificial intelligence (AI) could be used to make all this data work together for our benefit.

 Interoperability in action: Healthcare

 Let’s use healthcare as an example of how interoperable machine learning technology can enhance our lives.
 Consider high-tech medical procedures like CT scans.
 They automatically generate large volumes of sensor data for a single patient.
 This is different from health information your doctor manually enters into a proprietary database during a routine check-up.
 Without a way to quickly and automatically integrate these two data types for analysis, there is lost potential for fast diagnosis of critical illnesses.

 This has created a demand for optimization across different information models.
 Current methods and legacy systems simply aren’t friendly in terms of interoperability.
 Recent developments in machine learning and machine learning algorithms are opening the door for the possibility of stronger, faster translation between information platforms.
 The future of machine learning will enable vastly improved medical care and optimized research practices.

 Modeled after the human brain, neural networks are comprised of a set of algorithms that are designed to recognize patterns.
 They interpret sensory data through a sort of machine perception, labeling, or clustering raw input.
 The patterns they recognize are numerical, contained in vectors, into which all real-world data (images, sound, text, or time series) must be translated.